Lunar-Workshop/NXGen---1.20.1/To Do Lists/Client.md

 review ecologics if it goes in dynamic tree compat
 >>>>>>> Stashed changes

+Condsider ogre community and other mods by the same dev

-Consider yungs better end island noted incompats may be issue Condsider ogre community and other mods by the same dev
+Alternative to Valkyrin Skies if incompatible - https://modrinth.com/mod/yungs-better-end-island Consider yungs better end island noted incompats may be issue

+review saltys realistic forging